idmapd errors about "localdomain", or chown failing on nfs4 mount, with "invalid argument"

-Alternatively, it can be set to take effect during slightly later during boot by executing the following command (after which, subsequent reboots should accomplish the setting):
+B. Alternatively, it can take effect slightly later during boot if the following has been done:

 echo 1 > /sys/module/nfs/parameters/nfs4_disable_idmapping

 Note, however, that setting it on the fly will only impact mounts performed after it is set.
 It will be necessary to umount and remount existing nfs4 mounts to put it into effect there.
 It is best to umount all mounts first, before remounting any, because multiple mounts pointing to one server can share an environment.

 The "Resolution" section above was written from the perspective of returning to traditional UID/GID identify methods (already used in NFS v3) even when using NFS v4.
-But it may not be possible in all cases (especially with older kernels) so the following information may be helpful:
+However, it may not be possible in all cases (especially with older kernels) so the following information may be helpful:

-Machines running SLES 11 SP2 or higher, and acting as NFS clients, will have the ability to us the NFSv3 identity behavior under NFSv4, but it is not necessarily the default behavior.
+Machines running SLES 11 SP2 or higher, and acting as NFS clients, will have the ability to us the UID/GID identity behavior under NFSv4, but it is not necessarily the default behavior.
 Setting the kernel module parameter as described in the "Resolution" section of this document is needed.
 In mainstream Linux, the default behavior changed in kernel 3.3, i.e. to already have nfs4_disable_idmapping set to 1.
-So, for example, on SLES 12 machines, setting this manually will not be needed, as SLES 12 uses a newer kernel which already defaults to 1.
+So, for example, on SLES 12 machines, setting this manually is not needed (unless it has been manually set to 0, previously)

-Some NFSv4 Servers may not be prepared to accept this behavior, either.
+Some NFSv4 Servers may not be prepared to accept the UID/GID method.
 Both the NFS Client machine and the NFS Server machine need to be new enough to accept that method in v4.
 If using a Linux NFSv4 Server, it is necessary to use a distribution with kernel 3.4 or higher (for example, SLES 12).
-For 3rd party filers, check the NFS configuration for settings related to idmap, uids, etc.
+For 3rd party filers, check the NFS configuration for identity settings related to ID mapping, UIDs, etc.

 This Support Knowledgebase provides a valuable tool for SUSE customers and parties interested in our products and solutions to acquire information, ideas and learn from one another.
 Materials are provided for informational, personal or non-commercial use within your organization and are presented "AS IS" WITHOUT WARRANTY OF ANY KIND.